Team-Silver-Sphere/SquadJS/factory/templates/readme-template.md

 ### Configuring SquadJS
 SquadJS can be configured via a JSON configuration file which, by default, is located in the SquadJS and is named [config.json](https://github.com/Thomas-Smyth/SquadJS/blob/master/config.json).

+The config file needs to be valid JSON syntax.
+If an error is thrown saying the config cannot be parsed then try putting the config into a JSON syntax checker (there's plenty to choose from that can be found via Google).

 #### Server
 The following section of the configuration contains information about your Squad server.
 ```json